Team-4361/Roxbotix-RPI/Robotics Documentation/rpi files/README.md

 	for more on how to setup port forwarding.)
 	- Off the robot - 10.43.61.22 port 22

-	To install the script, use the command "sudo cp /LOCATION_OF_SCRIPT/SCRIPT_NAME /etc/NetworkManager/dispatcher.d/99-wlan" WARNING - If you are using an image that by default boots in read-only, use '99-wlan-vis' as it automatically remounts in read/write to change the wifi state and returns back to read-only after the script is finished.
+	To install the script, use the command "sudo chmod +x /LOCATION_OF_SCRIPT/SCRIPT_NAME" to make it executable, then, "sudo cp /LOCATION_OF_SCRIPT/SCRIPT_NAME /etc/NetworkManager/dispatcher.d/99-wlan".
+	WARNING - If you are using an image that by default boots in read-only, use '99-wlan-vis' as it automatically remounts in read/write to change the wifi state and returns back to read-only after the script is finished.